CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 2: Managing LLM Traffic.md

 ## Lab Objectives

-- Task 1: Capture token usage metrics from AI Gateway traffic.
+- Task 1: Capture token usage metrics from AI Gateway traffic

-- Task 2: Apply rate limiting policies to control token consumption.
+- Task 2: Apply rate limiting policies to control token consumption

-## Task 1: Capture token usage metrics from AI Gateway traffic.
+## Task 1: Capture token usage metrics from AI Gateway traffic

 In this task, you will deploy APIM and Azure AI Foundry endpoints, set up models and subscriptions, and prepare the environment for testing.
 You will then capture, analyze, and visualize token usage metrics to monitor API consumption patterns.